 Alzheimer’s disease is one of the more frightening conditions we deal with regularly.
 Not only do people forget where they are and basic functions, it also robs them of their short-and long-term memories.
-That’s why the staff at Above and Beyond Home Health Care tries to pay careful attention to current research into Alzheimer’s disease and other dementias, and also finds ways to incorporate different techniques and therapies to help our clients as much as possible.
+That’s why the staff at Above and Beyond Home Health Care tries to pay careful attention to current research into Alzheimer’s disease and other dementias, and also finds ways to incorporate different techniques and therapies to help our patients as much as possible.

-Though Alzheimer’s disease still has the same irreversible outcome, we keep finding and trying various methods to keep its symptoms from progressing as quickly in some clients and allow them to spend as much lucid time as possible with their loved ones.
+Though Alzheimer’s disease still has the same irreversible outcome, we keep finding and trying various methods to keep its symptoms from progressing as quickly in some patients and allow them to spend as much lucid time as possible with their loved ones.

 One area of research and therapy that’s particularly exciting to many of us is music.